baobach/WQU-Projects/README.md

 * Install `catergory_encoders` using pip install `pip install category_encoders`
 * Install `scikit-learn` using pip install `pip install -U scikit-learn`

+## NFT Price Predictor

+### Introduction

+This project aims to build a machine learning model to predict the price of NFTs based on their traits.
+The data from the Bored Ape Yatch Club collection is used to form the feature matrix (X) and the price data from Dune.xyz is used as the target vector (y).
+The model will be trained on this data to make predictions on NFT prices.

+### Data Collection

+The data for the project is collected from two sources.
+The NFT traits are collected from the IPFS server "https://ipfs.io/ipfs/QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq/".
+The price data is collected by querying the Opensea data from "https://dune.com/home".

+### Data Preparation

+The collected data is then processed to create a dataframe that contains both the feature matrix (X) and the target vector (y).
+The dataframe is then split into a training set and a test set with an 80/20 split to allow for the model to be evaluated on unseen data.

+### Model Building

+A simple linear regression model is built to predict the price of the NFTs based on their traits.
+The model is trained using the training set data and the target vector (y).

+### Conclusion

+This project provides a simple example of how to build a machine learning model to predict the price of NFTs based on their traits.
+The model can be improved upon and made more complex to improve its accuracy.
+The use of a training and test set split allows for an evaluation of the model's performance on unseen data.

 ## Predicting Apartment Prices in Mexico City

 In this project, I will demonstate how I build a machine learning model to predict the price of the apartment in Mexico city.